dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 associated with a category combination.
 The rule for this calculation is that all category options should sum up to a meaningful total.
-The above example shows such a meaningful total since when summarizing “Malaria cases” captured for “female \< 5 years”, “male \< 5 years”, “female \> 5 years” and “male \> 5 years” one will get the total number of “Malaria cases”.
+The above example shows such a meaningful total since when summarizing “Malaria cases” captured for “Female \< 5 years”, “Male \< 5 years”, “Female \> 5 years” and “Male \> 5 years” one will get the total number of “Malaria cases”.

 For data capture purposes, DHIS2 can automatically generate tabular data